m3o/blog.m3o.com/_posts/2021-03-30-how-we-built-distributed-using-nextjs-and-micro.md

 ## Server Side Rendering

-// Talk about the benefits of server side rendering and API routes
+// Talk about the benefits of server side rendering

+## API Routing with Micro

+// Talk about using Micro APIs

+// Share some code snippets related to it

 ## Building on Netlify